Quantitative Lorentzian isoperimetric inequalities in conical Minkowski spacetimes: Stability of the Bahn--Ehrlich inequality

 which is nothing else but the BE-inequality for $P$.

 Its extension to general hypersurfaces then follows from induction and approximation as employed by Bahn and Ehrlich \cite{BE99} for the Lorentzian Brunn--Minkowski inequality.
-More specifically, we decompose a polyhedral spacelike hypersurface $S\subset I^+(O)$ into alike hypersurfaces $S_1$ and $S_2$ with less simplices and suppose that the BE-inequality holds for $S_1$ and $S_2$.
-Then, with $\sigma_i = V(C(\pi(S_i)))$, $i=1,2$, and $\sigma = V(C(\pi(S))) = \sigma_1 + \sigma_2$, we have
+More specifically, we decompose a polyhedral spacelike hypersurface $S\subset I^+(O)$ into hypersurfaces $S_1$ and $S_2$ with fewer simplices and suppose that the BE-inequality holds for $S_1$ and $S_2$.
+Then, with $\sigma_i = V(C(\pi(S_i)))$, $i=1,2$, and $V(C(\pi(S))) = \sigma_1 + \sigma_2$, we have

-where we used an inequality of Minkowski \cite[Sect.~1.21]{BB61} in the penultimate step.
+where we used an inequality of Minkowski \cite[Section~1.21]{BB61} in the penultimate step.
+This inequality can also be regarded as a Jensen inequality for the concave function $(\,\cdot\,)^{n/(n+1)}$ on a two-point probability space or as part of an inductive generalization of H\"older's inequality with $(n+1)$ entries; see \cite[Section~1.18]{BB61}.
 Hence, in the polyhedral case, the BE-inequality follows from the one for simplices above by induction.
+An extension to general achronal Lipschitz hypersurfaces can now be obtained by a standard approximation argument; cf.~\cite{BE99}.

+Using $\inf |S|\leq h$, the CM-inequality~\eqref{eq:CM_ineq} follows via a similar but simpler argument.

-A quantitative version of this Minkowski inequality is studied in the next subsection.
+A quantitative version of the above Minkowski inequality is studied in the next subsection.
 It will be an essential piece in our stability proof.

-An extension to general achronal Lipschitz hypersurfaces can now be obtained by a standard approximation argument; cf. \cite{BE99}.

-Using $\operatorname{dist}(O,S)\leq h$, it turns out that, in a conical Minkowski spacetime, the CM-inequality \eqref{eq:CM_ineq} follows via a similar but simpler argument.